rieckpil/progmot/content/post/writing-a-book-remotely.md

 It's a side project, enjoy the experience, and learn as much as you can.
 It's your spare time.
 If it feels like a job, don't do it.

 Don't expect to become rich by writing a book but instead, use this opportunity to establish a brand in your niche or use it as a way of establishing credibility and authority.
-I'm fairly certain co-authoring an eBook is more relevant than any basic certification for a specific topic.
+I'm fairly certain co-authoring an ebook is more relevant than any basic certification for a specific topic.

-## About the eBook Authors 🙋‍♂️
+## About the ebook Authors 🙋‍♂️

 ### Tom Hombergs